halliwellb/reading-notes/301-notes/class2.md

 1. Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?

-    - Based off the diagram, the `render` happends first, followed by the `componentDidMount`.
+    - Based off the diagram, the `render` happens first, followed by the `componentDidMount`.

 2. What is the very first thing to happen in the lifecycle of React?